Who Does a Product Manager Work With?

 Many sales-oriented companies also have a Sales team that may partner with the PM to provide helpful feedback from customers that can improve the site or feature user experience.
 It's important to remember that as a PM you're responsible for working with all stakeholders for your project, not just the Technology and UX people in your immediate team.
 Managing stakeholders on the business side will help you deliver your product without any unnecessary blockers or missed requirements.

-Like I mentioned before, the groups PMs work with in a company greatly vary from company to company.
+Like I mentioned before, the groups PMs work with greatly vary from company to company.
 A bootstrapped startup may have a Technology person who does all the work that Software Engineers, Systems Analysts, Web Architects, and QA Engineers do at a larger company.
-A Fortune 500 company may split up its UX team into ten different roles.
+A Fortune 500 may split up its UX team into ten different roles.
 The important thing to remember is that as a PM, you're expected to work closely with pretty much every group in the company, which requires a unique set of skills.

 Curious who other product managers work with at their companies?
 Meet, learn from, and chat with other product managers around the world in our Product Manager HQ Community.